open-resources/physics_bank/content/public/019.Magnetism/The Hall Effect/Copper in a Magnetic Field/cu_in_magnetic_field.md

     suffix: $\rm\ A$
     weight: 1
     custom-format: .2g
+myst:
   substitutions:
     params:
       vars:
         title: Copper in a Magnetic Field
-    B: 7.8
+      B: 3.6
-    E: 9.5
+      E: 1.6
-    n: 4
+      n: 3
-    A: 1.7
+      A: 2.5
 ---
 # {{ params.vars.title }}
 A strip of copper is placed in a uniform magnetic field of magnitude ${{params.B}}\textrm{ T}$.